 Advocating for the Rights of Injured Clients

-S. Jack Keller has proudly carried on the family tradition of advocating for the rights of injured people.
+S. Jack Keller (1937 - 2021) proudly carried on the family tradition of advocating for the rights of injured people.

 Jack attended the University of Michigan in Ann Arbor, graduating in 1959 with a Bachelor’s degree in English.
 He then attended the Indiana University School of Law in Bloomington.

-A leader in the legal profession, Jack has received an AV rating from Martindale-Hubbell, their highest possible designation, for his legal acumen, standards of conduct, ethics, reliability and diligence.
-He belongs to the prestigious Million Dollar Advocates Forum and has been named among the “Best Lawyers.”
+A leader in the legal profession, Jack received an AV rating from Martindale-Hubbell, their highest possible designation, for his legal acumen, standards of conduct, ethics, reliability and diligence.
+He belonged to the prestigious Million Dollar Advocates Forum and was named among the “Best Lawyers.”

 "Fighting for the rights of injured people hurt by the negligence of others is what we've done for over 75 years."

-He currently belongs to the Association of Trial Lawyers of America, the Indiana and Michigan Trial Lawyers Association and the Berrien County Bar Association, of which is a past president.
-Jack has been admitted to practice before the United States District Court of the Western District of Michigan and the Northern District of Indiana.
+He belonged to the Association of Trial Lawyers of America, the Indiana and Michigan Trial Lawyers Association and the Berrien County Bar Association, of which he was a past president.
+Jack was admitted to practice before the United States District Court of the Western District of Michigan and the Northern District of Indiana.

-Jack is a Rotarian, as well as a past president and board member of Temple B’nai Shalom.
+Jack was a Rotarian, as well as a past president and board member of Temple B’nai Shalom.
 He and his wife, Julie, have several children and nine grandchildren.

-When not practicing law, he nurtures his passion for digital photography and enjoys travel.
+When not practicing law, he nurtured his passion for digital photography and enjoyed travel.